Nevada Cancer Control Summit

 The University of Nevada, Reno School of Medicine is a provider of continuing education credit through the Nevada State Board of Pharmacy.
 This program is approved for 6.25 hours of continuing education credit for pharmacists.

-An application has been submitted to the National Cancer Registrars Association.
+An application has been submitted for Registered Dietitian credit.
 Determination of credit is pending.

 Social workers can submit a continuing education application for credit for this program to the Board of Examiners for Social Work.
 Forms will be provided at the Summit.